-After a year of living in Japan I decided to make a return back to Canada to see my family for Christmas.
+After a year of living in Japan, I returned back to Canada to see my family for Christmas.
 Here are some of the differences I noticed in Canada:

 - Women have more curves and like to reveal them.
 Many women wear tight fitting jeans or low cut shirts.
 The average cup size must be two sizes bigger.
 In Japan women usually dress conservatively, but some enjoy short skirts.
 Low cut shirts are rare.
 Japanese people care more about brand names.
 Young Japanese women seem very high maintenance, e.g., frequent beauty salon or hairdresser visits and expensive makeup.